Configure and activate AudioHook Monitor in Genesys Cloud

 2. Under Channel, select whether to stream internal (agent), external (customer), or both.

-Note: A value of “both” means a two-channel (stereo) stream with external party on the left channel and an internal party on the right; values of “external” and “internal” provide a single-channel stream.
-Unless you have an explicit reason otherwise, best practice recommends that you select both.
-This selection gives AudioHook Monitor the option to choose the value.
+Note: A value of “both” means that a two-channel (stereo) stream with an external party on the left channel and an internal party on the right; values of “external” and “internal” provide a single-channel stream.
+Unless you have an explicit reason to select internal or external only, best practice recommends that you select both.
+This selection allows AudioHook Monitor to choose the value.

 3. Under Connection URI, select the WebSocket endpoint in which to stream the audio.